mateusz-osetek/php-logger/README.md

 <hr/>

 <h3>Installation</h3>
-For now you have to download it manually from GitHub.
+Download it manually from GitHub or by composer: `composer require mosetek/logger:dev-master`

 <hr/>